jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

   the test passes

-* I want to factor out not_ since it happens 2 times, I rewrite the statement in terms of not_
+* I want to factor out "not_" since it happens 2 times, I rewrite the statement in terms of not_

   .. code-block:: python